Skip to content

 External models

-External models are defined in the schema.yaml file in the SQLMesh project's root folder.
+External models can be defined in the schema.yaml file in the SQLMesh project's root folder.

-You can create this file by either (i) allowing SQLMesh to fetch information about external tables with the create_external_models CLI command or (ii) writing the YAML by hand.
+You can create this file by either writing the YAML by hand or allowing SQLMesh to fetch information about external tables with the create_external_models CLI command.

 Consider this example model that queries an external table external_db.external_table: